ricardojmendez/UnitySteerExamples/SampleList.md

 * There’s a Draw Neighbors property on SteerForNeighborGroup.
 Enable it and experiment with the behavior settings.
 How do they change which agents the others react to?
 * Change the Max Queue Processed from AutonomousVehicle on the  Neighbors-Separation prefab to a much lower value, such as 20.
 Run the scene and check what happens with the neighbour detection trace lines.
 Why is that?

-(**Note**: There is a bug occasionally causing an invalid rotation assignment attempt which I am looking into)

 ### Neighbors-Cohesion

 Instantiates a set of agents whose main behavior is to stay close to their detected neighbours.
 Run the scene after you’ve gone through te Neighbors-Alignment and Neighbors-Separation experiments.